 Expanding into the Future

-The Seegers Union expansion consists of an additional 42,000 square feet for classrooms and provides needed space for the Career Center.
 Located at the corner of Chew Street and Academic Row, the building offers an inviting entry to encourage student engagement.
 Glass walls at the ground level highlight the activity space and celebrate the active engaging space.
-Along the Chew Street elevation, a new terrace is integrated to emphasize indoor/outdoor connections.
+Along the Chew Street elevation, a terrace was designed to emphasize indoor/outdoor connections.

 Career Center Design Features Flexibility

-Many unique common areas with flexible furniture, soft seating, and interactive technology foster a variety of working environments.
-Students and alumni from all disciplines can work independently or with others.
+Many unique common areas were designed with flexible furniture, soft seating, and interactive technology to foster a variety of working environments.
+Students and alumni from all disciplines could work independently or with others.
 The meeting rooms and seminar spaces also support and enhance the Career Center’s experiential programs.
-The Career Road Trips program introduces students to alumni-connected organizations in diverse career fields such as media, finance, sciences and the arts.
-This allows for expanded networking opportunities during Alumni Week and connects students with alumni who studied the same majors.

 Rossmoyne Elementary is the first school to be built following the completion of the feasibility study for West Shore School District.
 Rossmoyne is a new elementary school built beside the previous 1950s-era school.
 The existing building was demolished upon completion of the new larger Kindergarten through Fourth grade elementary school.
 The new building includes a robust technology infrastructure with wireless internet access throughout the building for the latest classroom visualization and 21st Century learning needs.